paulsheldrake/drab/README.md

 Inspiration
 -----------

-This module is took some inspiration/copied from how the [Modernizr](https://drupal.org/project/modernizr) added more information in to the theme info file
+This module is took some inspiration/copied how the [Modernizr](https://drupal.org/project/modernizr) added more information in to the theme info file